Sound Baths + Restorative Practices

 Weekly: In-person or online at Circle Yoga every Friday at 6pm.

-Close out your week with calm and rest with a 60 minute restorative yoga class with sound bowls.
-In restorative yoga, your body is generously supported by props and poses are held for longer to support relaxation and release.
+Close out your week with a big exhale.
 This practice can deeply calm your body and mind, support stress reduction and relaxation.

 Private Sessions

-I offer private individual or group gentle, restorative, and/or sound healing sessions (or a mix of the above) at Circle Yoga Cooperative, virtually, or at another location that works for you.
-Sessions are tailored to you and your interests.
+I offer private individual or group gentle yoga, restorative yoga, and/or sound healing sessions at Circle Yoga, virtually, or at a location that works for you.

 To learn more and discuss details, scheduling, and pricing, email me: eloise@eloiserusso.com